TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Unit example expanded to show combination of units and modules, docs adapted accordingly
+- Python 3.5 imcompatibility bug fixed
-- Units, making it possible to create compact native JavaScript component frameworks with Transcrypt.
+- Units, making it possible to create compact native JavaScript component frameworks with Transcrypt
 - String formatting mini language added as an option (-sf / --sform switch) + autotest
 - Div internal improvements and fixes
 - Time module made suitable for use in combination with Node.js